Matrix Decomposition and Applications: Computing Reduced QR Decomposition via CGS and MGS

-The matrix $(\bI-\bQ_{k-1}\bQ_{k-1}^\top )$ in the above equation is known as an \textit{orthogonal projection matrix} that will project $\ba_k$ along the column space of $\bQ_{k-1}$, i.e., project a vector so that the vector is perpendicular to the column space of $\bQ_{k-1}$.
-The net result is that the $\ba_k^\perp$ or $\bq_k$ calculated in this way will be orthogonal to the $\cspace(\bQ_{k-1})$, i.e., in the null space of $\bQ_{k-1}^\top$: $\nspace(\bQ_{k-1}^\top)$ by the fundamental theorem of linear algebra (Theorem~\ref{theorem:fundamental-linear-algebra}, p.~\pageref{theorem:fundamental-linear-algebra}).
+The matrix $(\bI-\bQ_{k-1}\bQ_{k-1}^\top )$ in the above expression is known as an \textit{orthogonal projection matrix} (symmetric and idempotent; see Problem~\ref{prob:orthogo_proj}) that projects $\ba_k$ \textbf{along} the column space of $\bQ_{k-1}$, ensuring the projected vector is orthogonal to the column space of $\bQ_{k-1}$ \citep{lu2021numerical}.
+As a result, the vector $\ba_k^\perp$ or $\bq_k$ calculated in this manner will be orthogonal to $\cspace(\bQ_{k-1})$, i.e., it lies in the null space of $\bQ_{k-1}^\top$: $\nspace(\bQ_{k-1}^\top)$, according to the fundamental theorem of linear algebra (Theorem~\ref{theorem:fundamental-linear-algebra}).